 The open water conditions add another dimension to traditional rowing that is raced on flat water in lanes.
 On the open water, the rowers must be aware of the tides and currents, navigation, and must understand maritime traffic rules.
 When racing the boats you have to interact with the other boats.

 There are coastal rowing races held all around the world.
+In Australia, a popular type of coastal rowing is Surfboat Rowing.
 There is no standard boat type and size, number of competitors in each boat or racing distances.
 The seats can be either sliding or fixed.
-The standard coastal rowing boats are often classed as singles, doubles and coxed quadruple sculls.
-Events can range from Beach Sprint Racing and the longer Coastal Challenge Races.

 - Ocean Rowing — involves rowing races across entire seas and oceans.

 - Sweep Rowing — each rower has just one oar which is maneuvered with both hands to propel the boat.

 - Indoor Rowing — competitions performed on a rowing machine that simulates the on water action.

 - About the types of Rowing — a sport in which competitors propel a boat using oars.